 Q: Can new managers see past reviews of their new direct report?

-*New managers cannot see reviews that their direct reports previously submitted on past cycles; meaning if a new manager is assigned August 2018, they will not be able to go back and look at their direct reports' responses from a cycle in March 2018.
+For manager changes and visibility of past cycles: New managers cannot see reviews that their direct reports previously submitted on past cycles; meaning if a new manager is assigned August 2018, they will not be able to go back and look at their direct reports' responses from a cycle in March 2018.

 Q: At what point am I no longer able to submit my reviews (self, manager, upward, peer)?